juusorutanen/juusorutanen/README.md

 ** Software Developer from Helsinki **

-I am an aspiring software developer learning something new every day.
+I a software developer learning something new every day.
 Mostly working with React.

 <h3 align="left">Languages and Tools:</h3>